MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/runbooks.md

 ## Runbooks in Service Manager

 To automate processes in System Center, Orchestrator uses runbooks to automate procedures.
 Runbooks are visual representations of the procedures.
-The value that runbooks have is that they help ensure that Orchestrator automation is driven and tracked from Service Manager and that Service Manager interactions with other System Center products and non-Microsoft systems are much easier to implement.
+The value that runbooks have is that they help ensure that Orchestrator automation is driven and tracked from Service Manager and that Service Manager interactions with other System Center products and non-Microsoft systems are easier to implement.

 Additionally, the Orchestrator workflow authoring interface is available for your custom Service Manager scenarios.
 Runbooks are imported into Service Manager using the Orchestrator connector.
 After the connector is synchronized, imported runbooks appear in the **Library** workspace under the **Runbooks** node in the Service Manager console, where you can view them and also create runbook automation activity templates.